beequeue/developers-sky-com/README.md

 author: First Last
 categories: blog category
 image: a link to an image to be used
-excerpt: “An excerpt you want to appear in the blog summary screen”
 ---
 ```
 An example is as follows:-